DrAdrianDC/Quantitative-Research/README.md

 # Quantitative Research

 This repository presents a collection of **Quantitative Research**, end-to-end **Machine Learning**, and **Data Science projects** centered on real-world applications in **finance**.
-Each project demonstrates the practical use of Quantitative Analysis,  advanced Machine Learning techniques to address real-world challenges in finance.
+Each project showcases the practical application of Quantitative Analysis and advanced Machine Learning techniques to solve real-world challenges in finance.

 ## Overview